JamalColaire/Hex-Encoder-Decoder/README.md

 # Hex Encoder / Decoder
-A program that uses **encryption for concealment and safe guarding** to express readable data in binary format and vice versa for private user information.
+A program that uses **encryption for concealment and safe guarding** information to express readable data in binary format and vice versa for private user information.